Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

    :class: tight-table
    :align: left

-1 - The MotoSuiveur can be fixed in different methods to the hoist.
+1 - The MotoSuiveur® can be fixed in different methods to the hoist.
 The following sections explain in more detail.

 2 - Torque limiter is mandatory for hydraulic MS type

 Electrical interface with hoist
 -------------------------------

-The MotoSuiveur system is electrically controlled using typical components as shown in the figure below.
+The MotoSuiveur® system is electrically controlled using typical components as shown in the figure below.

-MotoSuiveur system is controlled by hoist control.
+MotoSuiveur® system is controlled by hoist control.
 No external control is needed.

 .. note::
    It is recommended hoist main power supply and MS main power supply are separated.